Urban History: 10 Famous Japanese Authors Missing from Your Reading List

 Get started with a few of these brilliant and controversial minds…

-10 Famous and Modern Japanese Authors You Should Include in Your Reading List
+10 Modern Japanese Authors to Include on Your Reading List

 1. Kenzaburo Oe

 Kenzaburo Oe (大江 健三郎, Ōe Kenzaburō) is a prominent figure of modern Japanese literature.
 Born in 1935 in a quiet village in the forests of Shikoku, he began writing seriously at the age of 23 and won the Nobel Prize for literature almost 40 years later, in 1994.

 According to the Yomiuri Shinbun, Oe created “an imagined world, where life and myth condense to form a disconcerting picture of the human predicament today.”
 Indeed, strongly influenced by French and American literature, Oe writes about the dignity of human beings.
 He deals with sociopolitical issues, exploring non-conformism and existentialism.
 It is a pity a large portion of his work remains untranslated, but that won’t stop you now will it?

 My recommendation: “The Changling” (2010).
 It is his newest novel in translation, and it explores the relationship between two friends after one commits suicide.